javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 To find a particular cookie, we can split `document.cookie` by `; `, and then find the right name.
 We can use either a regular expression or array functions to do that.

-We leave it as an excercise for the reader.
+We leave it as an exercise for the reader.
 Also, at the end of the chapter you'll find helper functions to manipulate cookies.

 ## Writing to document.cookie